DevonSmith/DevonSmith.github.io/cs460/hw2/index.md

 ```
 ##### Calculate Function

-After the main parts of the page were created I started writing the JavaScript code that would run the application.
-Initially I started to create the code for the calculator function.
+After the main parts of the page were built, I wrote the JavaScript code that would run the application, beginning with the calculator function.

 ```js
 // process the expression